top of page

 Teaching Assistant

 Ms. Kurland has been playing the violin since the age of five.
 Classically trained, she has branched out to play folk, jazz, fiddle and klezmer music.
 She is a member of a band that provides musical performances and workshops in elementary schools and summer camps.
 She loves watching the joy that music and dancing elicits, and appreciates the friendships and connections that are formed through making music together.
 She has her BA in Sociology and her MS in Environmental Science.
-She currently spends much of her time nurturing her three year old daughter and infant son.
+She currently spends much of her time nurturing her two children.

 Vicki Citron.jpeg